 If you ever got hit with a late fee and credit score damage because a due date slipped your mind or you just got busy, you might want to consider setting up automatic bill and credit card payments.

-Autopay can help streamline your finances, especially when you are being distracted by other events going on in your life, says Patty Cathey, an investment adviser at Smart Retirement, a financial planning company in Denver.
+Autopay can help streamline your finances, especially when you are being distracted by other events going on in your life, says Patty Cathey, founder of Smart Retirement, a financial planning company.